gitlabhq/gitlabhq/doc/development/prometheus_metrics.md

 After you add or change existing _common_ metric you have to create a new database migration that will query and update all existing metrics.

+NOTE: **Note:**
-**Note: If a query metric (which is identified by `id:`) is removed it will not be removed from database by default.**
+If a query metric (which is identified by `id:`) is removed it will not be removed from database by default.
-**You might want to add additional database migration that makes a decision what to do with removed one.**
+You might want to add additional database migration that makes a decision what to do with removed one.
-**For example: you might be interested in migrating all dependent data to a different metric.**
+For example: you might be interested in migrating all dependent data to a different metric.

 ```ruby
 class ImportCommonMetrics < ActiveRecord::Migration